How to Talk to Someone with Dementia?

 Start conversations

 As the illness progresses, you might notice that your family member struggles to start or keep a conversation going.
 So, you could help by starting a discussion.
-Sometimes the responses will be delayed so you may need to give the person plenty of time to respond to you.
+Sometimes the responses will be delayed, so you may need to give the person plenty of time to respond to you.

 Using body language

 We communicate through body language as well as our words.
 And you can communicate in lots of different ways through non-verbal communication.
-For example, if you give eye contact when you’re speaking, your loved one will see you’re communicating with them, even if they don’t understand all of the words.
-Using visual cues like facial expressions to show how you’re feeling, especially for someone who is struggling to speak is also helpful.
+For example, if you give eye contact when you’re speaking, your loved one will see that you’re communicating with them, even if they don’t understand all of the words.
+Using visual cues like facial expressions to show how you’re feeling, especially for someone who is struggling to speak, is also helpful.

 What to do if someone is struggling to speak